Max-Starling/Max-Starling/README.md

 ### Hey there 👋

-I'm Max, a Senior Full Stack Developer based in Minsk, Belarus.
+✨ I'm Max, a Senior Full Stack Developer based in Minsk, Belarus.
+⚡ I’m currently working for iTechArt.

+🔭 You can find more information about me and my experience [here](https://max-starling-cv.web.app/).

 <!--
 **Max-Starling/Max-Starling** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.